 When viewed from an economic point of view, there are some very real positives to be had from recycling.
 For example, increasing your company’s recycling habits could lead to a drop in your landfill tax.
 Did you know, landfill costs have gone up 250% since 2007, and this is set to increase even further.

 Whilst this admittedly depends on your area of business, it’s a concrete benefit for many organisations.
 By reducing the amount you send to landfills, you are also opening up the possibility of renegotiating your waste management contracts; less waste to be disposed of by your provider often equals less cost at your end.

 According to research carried out by recycling think tank, WRAP, over 25% of organisations who recycle have found that they saved space by having designated areas and clearly labelled vessels for each material.
 This, in turn, can significantly reduce the risk of accidents.
 Boosting favourable brand awareness is another positive effect of having a rigorous recycling policy in place.
-A shift in public consciousness has meant that companies employing significant green policies are more likely to be respected and engaged with.
+A shift in the public consciousness has meant that companies employing significant green policies are more likely to be respected and engaged with.
 It is getting to the point where not only could you attract new customers by going green, but you could also put yourself in a position to attract talented employees.

 Job seekers are beginning to factor a company’s green reputation into their calculations.
 Approaching recycling from this angle requires a more long term reflection, but if you attract more customers as well as the most skilled employees, you’re likely to increase profits.
 This logic also extends to sponsorship and investment.

 Without a robust green strategy, potential investors may either pass you over or request that you put in place more stringent measures, so it’s best to implement one as soon as possible.
 Research from WRAP has shown that a third of businesses who recycle say it has improved their reputation within the local community.